How to Apply Blue Ocean Strategy

 Why is the Blue Ocean Strategy Important?

 Adopting the blue ocean strategy could be the perfect choice for all companies in a brand-new market.
 But it comes with multiple challenges and risks.
 Coming up with a new idea in a new market to achieve a profitable company can be tricky as there is no proven formula or strategy for it to work.
 Entering the market too early, bringing a different product, having the right strategy and moving in the right direction can be risky.
-The number of organizations that failed using the blue ocean strategy is larger than the ones that succeeded.
+The number of organisations that failed to use the blue ocean strategy is larger than the ones that succeeded.

-The Blue Ocean strategy allows companies to open up a new marketplace and create new demand.
+As a way of innovation, the strategy allows companies to open up a new marketplace and create new demand.
 There is a huge demand and an excellent opportunity for growth in the blue ocean, making the business profitable.

 blue ocean strategy example